formkit/docs-content/essentials/styling.md

 ## Removing classes

 Classes produced by an earlier step in the class hierarchy can be selectively removed by providing an object with the value `false` for the class you want to remove.
-This includes removing formkit's default `formkit-` prefixed classes.
+This includes removing formkit's default `formkit-` prefixed classes:

 <example
 name="Removing classes"